learn-co-students/playlister-sinatra-v-000/notes.md

 All controllers must be "used"/"run" in the config.ru file.
 There are two ways (that I know of) to manage this:

-# At very end of file...
+# At the very end of file...

 use Rack::MethodOverride